kenlasko/SfBEV2TeamsEV/README.md

 By default, the script will clean out any existing Teams EV config, including dialplans, voice routes, voice routing policies, PSTN usages and translation rules.
 You can override this behaviour by using the **-KeepExisting** switch.

+## More Information

+Check my blog post for more details about this script: https://ucken.blogspot.com/2020/02/copy-sfb-ev-to-teams-ev.html

 ## Authors

 **Ken Lasko**